AndreasReitberger/KlipperRestApiSharp/README.md

 # KlipperRestApiSharp
-A C# based library to communicate with a klipper using MainsailOS.
+A C# based library to communicate with a klipper using the Moonraker WebApi.

 # Moonrakers Documentation
 This C# library wraps the available Web API functions listed in the